 - Embracing Change through Creativity

 ALDEN B. DOW MUSEUM OF SCIENCE & ART

 Celebrate the visual arts and sciences through individual participation, appreciation, education and expression.
 Over 50,000 visitors explore our featured exhibitions each year.
 The hands-on Hall of Ideas, classes at the Studio School, educational and community outreach programs, and inspiring special events round out the Museum’s programming.

-Community participation has been the lifeblood of Center Stage Choirs for over 55 years.
+Community participation has been the lifeblood of Center of the Center for over 55 years.
 Its performance season draws audiences from across the Great Lakes Bay Region and includes an exciting variety of choral programs.

-Five choral ensembles make up Center Stage Choirs: the Bella Voce Singers, the Camerata Singers, the Chorale, Center Stage Youth Choirs, and the Men of Music.
+Five choral ensembles make up our Choir program: the Bella Voce Singers, the Camerata Singers, the Chorale, Youth Choirs, and the Men of Music.

 CENTER STAGE THEATRE

 Center Stage Theatre is a national award-winning volunteer theatre program with a performance season that draws tens of thousands of theatre-goers from across the Great Lakes Bay Region and includes comedies, tragedies and musicals, from popular favorites to lesser-known titles.